 Number is refactorable

-The code carries out a refactoring check on the provided numbers.
-To test different numbers for refactorability, you can alter the values of n in the main function.
+The code performs a refactoring assessment on the given numbers.
+To experiment with different numbers to assess their refactorability, you have the option to adjust the values of n within the main function.

 Example 2: